mohamedyd/awesome_resources/README.md

 * [Awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction): The most comprehensive professionally curated resource on Conformal Prediction including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries code in Python, R and Julia.

+* [The Base Camp for your Ascent in Machine Learning](https://databasecamp.de/en/homepage): In this blog, you will find all the topics to help you master the expedition into the world of Artificial Intelligence.

+* [CS 229 ― Machine Learning](https://stanford.edu/~shervine/teaching/cs-229/): A set of illustrated ML cheatsheets covering the content of the CS 229 class at Stanford.

+## ML Courses

+* [CS839 Data Management for Machine Learning Applications](https://thodrek.github.io/CS839_spring18/): The goal of this seminar course is to study data management challenges that arise in the context of machine learning pipelines.
+The focus will be on cutting-edge problems in the context of ML pipelines, related to (1) data exploration and understanding, (2) data integration, cleaning, and validation, and (3) data preparation for ML models and serving of production ML applications.

 * [Harvard CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/): This course explores the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.

-## ML Courses

 * [Introduction to Data-Centric AI, IAP 2023](https://dcai.csail.mit.edu/): This class covers algorithms to find and fix common issues in ML data and to construct better datasets, concentrating on data used in supervised learning tasks like classification.
 Video recordings of the lectures are available on [YouTube](https://www.youtube.com/playlist?list=PLnSYPjg2dHQKdig0vVbN-ZnEU0yNJ1mo5).